tommyli03/GameDesignFinalProject/README.md

 - Other than grappling, movement involves running, jumping, and wall-running
 - There will be two kinds of terrain: interactable (buttons to shoot that move certain parts, able to be walked on, or able to be grappled to) and non-interactable (background)
 - Enemies will fire projectiles that the player needs to dodge in order to stay alive, but can also be shot themselves in order to die.
 There will be a variety of enemies, including flying ones, larger ones, etc.
+- There will be a simple narrative, about 3-4 levels, and a final boss at the end of the last level.
+We hope to allow players to unlock guns as they play, and when they die, they restart at the beginning of the level, allowing for levels to be checkpoints.
+- We're also planning on making the final boss very large and giving the player options to traverse the surface of the boss while attacking weakpoints, similar to the fight with the Titans from God of War 3.

 # Development Plan